samanthavivonia/portfolio/PROJECTS.md

         - This will create some extra room on the bottom of the element to help separate it visually from the section below it.
     1. `projects-section`
         - This will apply the proper background color to this section.
-1. Within the `div` element created above, create a child `h1` element with the text content "TECHNOLOGIES".
+1. Within the `div` element created above, create a child `h1` element with the text content "MY PROJECTS".
 Based on the wireframe above, we know that this element needs to take up the full width of this element, so apply a class of `col-12` as well.
 1. Below the above `h1` element, create ***THREE*** `img` elements.
 Additionally, please set the following attributes on these `img` elements:
     - [`alt`](https://www.w3schools.com/tags/att_img_alt.asp) - set to a value of "Placeholder Project"
     - [`src`](https://www.w3schools.com/tags/att_img_src.asp) - set to a [relative path](https://www.w3schools.com/html/html_filepaths.asp) leading to the `placeholder-project.png` image in the `assets` folder